I’m honored that you’re here & I look forward to walking alongside you.

 My Growth & Development

-During COVID, I felt a relentless need to return home to Michigan - a move that ultimately set my own spiritual awakening in motion and unraveled everything I have ever known.
+During COVID, I felt a persistent need to return home to Michigan - a move that ultimately set my own spiritual awakening in motion and unraveled everything I have ever known.
 After a year of coming to terms with what I was experiencing, and taking a few additional years to navigate this newfound version of myself and maintain my own mental health, I felt drawn to work with people beyond the scope of my clinical training.
 I began studying alternative forms of therapeutic practices outside of Westernized therapy and started the process of decolonizing psychology, mental health, and learning what it means to engage in collective healing.

 A Note on Lineage, Liberation, & Ethics